By Serdar Yegulalp | InfoWorld

 IT jobs are on a climb, but the sluggish overall pace reflects what might be the new normal for the economy in general

-With labor force participation still at a 30-year low of 63 percent and the overall unemployment rate at 6.7 percent, it's a miracle any new jobs are added to the IT market at all.
+IT job market stuck in a slow-hire rut - With labor force participation still at a 30-year low of 63 percent and the overall unemployment rate at 6.7 percent, it's a miracle any new jobs are added to the IT market at all.
 But according to Janco Associates, that miracle has in fact been happening -- just not fast enough.

 Over the past month, says Janco in its newest IT job market report, around 5,000 new jobs in IT were added to the economy, with 13,500 added in the last three months and 78,400 added total over the past 12 months.
 But what little optimism could be gleaned from this picture has to be tempered by a closer look at the data.

 Net Change in Number of IT Pros Jobs - February 2014

 For one, the new jobs are mainly in a few "selected technical areas," as Janco puts it.
 Security is one such area, and it will likely remain in demand as the pace of high-profile hacks and warnings about security issues continue unabated.
 Unfortunately, demand for qualified security folks in IT is much higher than supply.
 Cyber crime itself is also believed to be an economic drain, with one estimate putting the annual cost of cyber crime in the United States at $100 billion and 500,000 jobs.

 Another select area identified in the report is IT support for environments that use BYOD, as they tend to require their own distinct support solutions.